 The Center for Rural Affairs is unapologetically rural.
 We act on rural values of fairness and justice for rural people, care for the land and water, widespread ownership of farms and businesses, citizen responsibility for community, and commitment to the common good.

 We have worked for over 40 years upholding these values.
 Our Granary endowment advances these timeless values.
 Our goal is to increase the endowment from $6 million to $12 million.
 This will allow the Center for Rural Affairs to have enough annual endowment income to pursue the most promising paths and urgent issues for rural America.
 Together, we will empower generations to come.

-Five Percent for Timeless Values - Including the Granary endowment in your estate planning for 5% of the value of your estate is a simple way to leave a legacy for a strong rural America.
+Five percent for timeless values - Including the Granary endowment in your estate planning for 5 percent of the value of your estate is a simple way to leave a legacy for a strong rural America.
 Bequests are generally deductible for estate and gift tax purposes.

 Hank Rohling Land Legacy Program - Land access is one of the biggest hurdles for beginning farmers.
 Our new land legacy program named after Hank Rohling, a dear staff member, helps beginning sustainable farmers gain access to land.
 With your help, we will offer rental discounts and sales on favorable terms to help keep them profitable.

 Other gifts - You can also consider immediate gifts such as cash or appreciated securities and a full range of planned gifts like bequests, retirement plans, and real estate (including immediate gift, life estate, bequest, and bargain sale).